-But then a weekend opened up at the last minute that enabled me to catch my hometown University of Indianapolis Greyhounds, and shortly after that, the University of Saint Francis Cougars in Fort Wayne qualified for postseason play in the NAIA tournament, and 2012 did not end up nearly the wash I thought it would be.
+But then a weekend opened up at the last minute that enabled me to catch my hometown University of Indianapolis Greyhounds, and shortly after that, the University of St. Francis Cougars in Fort Wayne qualified for postseason play in the NAIA tournament, and 2012 did not end up nearly the washout I thought it would be.

 The two other Indiana small-college teams are playing in NCAA tournaments -- UIndy in Division II, Franklin College in Division III.
 Those two also won Saturday in first-round games at home and will play games on the road this weekend.
 This has got to be the first time in ages -- if not ever -- that Indiana has had as many as four small-college football teams playing past the first round in postseason tournaments.
 It definitely is UIndy's first appearance in an NCAA football tournament since it moved to Division II.

 In one key way, Saturday's game at Bishop John M. D'Arcy Stadium was reminiscent of one I attended the previous week at Wabash College for the 119th meeting of Wabash and DePauw Univeristy in the Monon Bell Classic: Penalty flags.
 Twenty-five times officials stopped play because of infractions -- 14 for Baker, 11 for St. Francis.